Please contact Gary Brown.

 Rentals may sometimes be possible during closed seasons, if weather allows.
 Inquire with Gary Brown.

 Ingonish Vacation Rentals

 Camping is offered only to Shambhala community members.
 Unimproved camping sites, distant from the house, welcome campers for short or long stays.
 A separate apartment, which is attached to side of the main house, offers to campers drinking water, bathroom and shower, and shelter in inclement weather.
+It is not intended for overnight stay.
 Campers do not have use of the main house even when it is not occupied.

 Campers must leave their vehicles by the barn building and walk a short distance to the campsites.
 Driving beyond this point is prohibited.

 Day visitors and hikers are welcome from dawn to dusk;

 Day hikers are asked to remain a respectful distance from the main house.

 Day visitors may only park near the barn building.